⚡ The Quick Scoop

 - 👑 The Longest & Most Famous: Buckskin Gulch.
 Known as one of the longest continuous slot canyons in the entire world, this is a true bucket-list adventure.

-Here is the beginning of my detailed list of favorite slot canyons, starting with some of the most accessible and beautiful family strolls.
+Here is the beginning of my detailed list, starting with some of the most accessible and beautiful family strolls.

 1. Willis Creek Narrows

 A definite favorite of mine, this is a great slot canyon for all ages.
 It has grand, towering walls but is wide enough to be completely comfortable for those who don't like tight spaces.
-The small trickle of a waterfall running through it makes the hike incredibly beautiful.
-It's a gorgeous and wonderfully non-crowded choice!
-(Difficulty: Easy)
+The small trickle of a waterfall running through it makes the hike incredibly beautiful!
+(Difficulty: Level 1)

 2. Red Hollow Slot Canyon